This post may contain affiliate links indicated with a *. Read the full disclosure here

 I still enjoy pulling this flag quilt out every single summer.
 It’s great to sit on outside to watch fireworks or as a throw on your couch.
 I love that it’s like an old tattered flag handed down through the generations.

 I’ve also made a patchwork US state map quilt that I’m going to have out all summer!
-Or you can make these other free quilt tutorials!
+Or you can make one of these other free quilt tutorials!

 How to Make an American Flag Rag Quilt